-Associate Professor Simonetti, Assistant Professor R. Ziegler, Mr. Vobbe, Mr. Armstrong, Mr. Kidney, Mr. Groncy, and Mr. Cowan
+Professor Simonetti and Mr. Sharkey, Mr. Vobbe, Mr. Armstrong, Mr. Kidney, Mr. Groncy, Mr. Cowan, Mr. Sprankle lish such a program.

 The University of Akron was one of the first colleges to establish an industrial management curriculum.
-The location of the University of Akron in a major industrial area and the trend of the times were important factors in the decision to establish such a program.
+The location of The University of Akron in a major industrial area and the trend of the times were important factors in the decision to estab-